-When the Department Head anticipates that the out of classification assignment will be for a period of 240 hours or more, the worker will receive the pay rate of the higher classification beginning with the start of the assignment.
-If such a determination has not been made by the end of the 240 cumulative hours worked in the higher classification, the worker shall receive the pay rate of the higher classification, retroactive to the first hour of work.
+When the Department Head anticipates that the out of classification assignment will be for a period of 240 hours or more, the employee will receive the pay rate of the higher classification beginning with the start of the assignment.
+If such a determination has not been made by the end of the 240 cumulative hours worked in the higher classification, the employee shall receive the pay rate of the higher classification.